dhesant/elec4320/Hw2/hw2.md

 Implementation 2:
 1.5 CLB's and 0.5 delays for every bit.
-=> Total of 12 Spartan CLB's and 4 CLB delas.
+=> Total of 12 Spartan CLB's and 4 CLB delays.

 ### b)
+0.5 CLB's for every bit.
+1 CLB delay in total.
-0.5 CLB's and
+=> Total of 4 CLB's and 1 CLB delay.

 ### c)
-For a 4-bit x 4-bit multiplier, there are 4x4 1-bit multiplication (AND) terms, and 6 addition terms required (of different length).
+For a 4-bit x 4-bit multiplier, there are 16 (4x4) AND gates (1-bit multiplication), 4 1-bit half adders, and 8 1-bit Full adders.
+This is equivalent to 28 CLB's.

 ## 2)
 ### a)

 ### b)